 Patients can be reassured that their safety is our top priority and plans are in place across the Trust to safely care for any patients who are admitted to hospital and test positive for Coronavirus.

-Testing of suspected coronavirus cases is carried out in line with strict regulations and patients will be cared for in isolation to prevent the spread of the virus.
-We have robust infection prevention and control procedures in place to protect our patients and staff.
+Testing of suspected coronavirus cases is carried out in line with strict regulations and we have robust infection prevention and control procedures in place to protect our patients and staff.